google-deepmind/concordia/concordia/examples/one_more_song/README.md

 python -m concordia.examples.one_more_song.playtest --port 8820 --editor-port 8821 --output runs/desktop-evidence
 ```

-`--editor-port` also performs the documented paused Leon goal intervention using
+`--editor-port` also performs the documented paused Maya voice-rest goal intervention using
 the actual designer controls at a separate 1280px desktop viewport, even when
 the player viewport is mobile-sized.
 This does not claim a phone-sized designer
 journey.
 Its evidence contains the old private goal: keep